bipio-server/bipio/README.md

 <br/>
 =========

-Welcome to the [bip.io](https://bip.io) API Server (Sansa 0.3)
+Welcome to the [bip.io](https://bip.io) API Server (Snow 0.4)

 bip.io is Billion Instructions Per I/O - For People and Robots.

 Imagine you can send a single standard payload and have a limitless host of API's orchestrate at your command.

 That's what bip.io does.